Before You Join

 Can I be in the same class with my sibling and/or have a class on the same day and time as my sibling?

 After you and your sibling have both been admitted to the program, please reach out to email@example.com.
 These requests will be reviewed on a case by case basis based on availability and scheduling.

 My parent has a question for the instructor, when can they ask?

 Instructors can only speak to parents before or after class, not during.
-If you have a general question for our staff, please use the Contact form and we will email you back promptly.
+If you have a general question regarding the program, please email firstname.lastname@example.org.

 How can parents help with the Stanford Math Circle?

 Parents can help with various aspects of the circle, from providing refreshments during the circle breaks, to helping with the overall organization or donating to the circle.
 We are completely open to new ideas, and welcome any suggestions that you may have!
 The Elementary Math Circles also have room for parents to assist the instructors during class.
 The instructors will choose these parents.